No Sant: Critical reception

-The Orange County Register called the music "sometimes ambient and introspective ...
+The Orange County Register called the music "sometimes ambient and introspective...
 It's often as solemnly beautiful as morning prayer."
 The Vancouver Sun wrote that Diop's "voice is a comforting instrument that moves softly and gently through this free-form pop release, making it familiar on first listen."
-Miami New Times labeled the album "a brilliant musical tapestry that deftly weaves instrumentation from Africa, Asia, Europe, and the Americas."
+The Miami New Times labeled the album "a brilliant musical tapestry that deftly weaves instrumentation from Africa, Asia, Europe, and the Americas."

-The Gazette stated that Diop "spins his moody tales with pristine clarity and grace ...
+The Gazette stated that Diop "spins his moody tales with pristine clarity and grace...
 The production values are extremely high while arrangements are inventive and often surprising."
 The Sydney Morning Herald determined that No Sant, "like so many great contemporary world music recordings, is a demonstration of the seemingly endless possibilities available when traditional African music collides with Western pop."
 The Santa Fe New Mexican deemed it perhaps "the best Afropop album of the year," writing that "the emphasis here is on the overall sound, which is resonant and sweet, driven by sparse but well-placed percussion, and colored with airy sax and keyboard flavorings."